purcellconsult/Python-Installation-Tutorial/README.md

     Python 3.6.5 |Anaconda, Inc.| (default, Apr 29 2018, 16:14:56)

 If you got something like this then *woot-woot*, Python 3.6.5 is installed on your machine.
-If Python 2.7 or later is installed then it's OK, you don’t need to uninstall it, you just need to get Python3 running.
+If Python 2.7 or later is installed then it's OK, you don't need to uninstall it, you just need to get Python3 running.
 Luckily this process is super easy with Ubuntu:

  - Step one: Open up the terminal by pressing `ctr + alt + t`
  - Step two: Type `sudo apt-get update`